AndySomogyi/mechanica/docs/source/api_potential.rst

       :param tol: The tolerance to which the interpolation should match the exact potential., optional

-      The Lennard Jones potenntial has the form:
+      The Lennard Jones potential has the form:

       .. math::
          \left( \frac{A}{r^{12}} - \frac{B}{r^6} \right)